Last modified: Sat 07/19/2025

 What changed?

 For the better part of the past 50+ years since gender identity disorder (now gender dysphoria) came on the scene in a substantial way, the trans-community has gone about their lives virtually unnoticed by the vast majority of the population and without as much as a whisper of opposition.
 So, what changed?
-What changed was that gender identity disorder (or, gender dysphoria) went from being a psychological condition that was being treated (similar to anorexia) to a statement of truth of which we were to embrace.
+What changed was that gender identity disorder (or, gender dysphoria) went from disorder to doctrine.
+It went from being a psychological condition that was being treated (similar to anorexia) to a statement of truth of which we were to embrace and celebrate.
 What also changed was that anyone who questioned it was deemed a hateful, bigoted, transphobe.
-As mentioned earlier, what also changed was the implementation of policies or laws that penalize or criminalize speech that disagrees with transgenderism.
-So, when Ben suggests that we use the tools of science to "hash out" the truth of the topic and NdT retorts, "yeah, but what's your motivation?"
-Here's my motivation: I don't want to be forced to join you in your fantasy.
-You think you're a woman?
-Okay, you do you.
+Policies and laws have sought to penalize or even criminalize speech that opposes transgenderism.
+So, when Ben suggests that we use the tools of science to "hash out" the truth of the topic and NdT retorts, "yeah, but what's your motivation?Here's my motivation: You're a man that thinks you're a woman?
+Well, I want to help you out of your delusion, not by force, but by speaking the truth.
+Then you can experience true freedom.
+You can reject my help, that's fine.
 But don't expect me or the rest of the world to join you in your delusion.
 That's my motivation.

-As a Christian, I firmly believe we're all made in the image of God and if we are to attempt to love our neighbors as ourselves we need a strong medical community that can address all sorts of human ailments.
+As a Christian, I firmly believe we're all made in the image of God and if we are to attempt to love our neighbors as ourselves, we need a strong medical community that can address all sorts of human ailments.
 I have no doubt transgender men and women sincerely believe that their gender does not align with their sex.
 I'm also just as sure that a man or woman with anorexia sincerely believes they are over-weight.
 However, both conditions are mental health concerns that need to be addressed and corrected, not affirmed.
 Just as we have medical ways of treating physical ailments, we can also treat psychological ailments.
 There is no shame in that.